Students and staff are encouraged to obtain information from healthcare providers, state health authorities and the CDC website.

 Q: I am interested in attending CET.
 Is it safe and can I still enroll?

 A: Yes, CET has open enrollment and you can start anytime, even now.
 You will want to contact your CET’s Admissions department to schedule a call and then an appointment.
-CET staff are following all guidelines and will prepare you or answer any health questions before you come in.
+CET staff are following all guidelines and will guide you and answer health and safety protocol questions before you come in.

-Q: If I decide to enroll, how will I get to meet with/communicate with my teacher?
+Q: If I decide to enroll, how will I get to communicate with my instructor(s)?

 Q: CET offers hands-on training.
 How does this work?

-Q: I got laid off and started receiving unemployment benefits.
+Q: I got laid off and am receiving unemployment benefits.
 My financial situation has changed.
 I applied for Financial Aid before all of this, so do I have to reapply?

 Q: I am a CET student and was informed I will be getting one-time aid from CET.
 How will I know if I am eligible?